YuanzhangLin/UICompass/README.md

 # UI Compass 🧭

 ![Project Banner](./images/logo.jpg)
+The paper " `UICOMPASS: UI Map Guided Mobile Task Automation via Adaptive Action Generation` " has been accepted by EMNLP 2025.

 This is the code repository for the paper  “UICOMPASS: UI Map Guided Mobile Task Automation via Adaptive Action Generation”